 About da Vinci® Surgery

-da Vinci® Endometriosis Resection Surgery In Newark, NJ
+da Vinci® Endometriosis Resection Surgery In New York, NY

 Dr. Michael Pitter specializes in minimally invasive da Vinci® surgical procedures, including for endometriosis resections.
-Dr. Pitter has offices in both Newark and Hackensack, NJ.
+Dr. Pitter has offices in both New York, NY and Mount Vernon, NY

 da Vinci ® Endometriosis Resection

 If you've been diagnosed with endometriosis, your doctor may recommend an endometriosis resection (removal of endometrial implants/uterine lining) or a hysterectomy (removal of the uterus).
 If you are considering surgery, ask your doctor about minimally invasive da Vinci Surgery.

 With the da Vinci System, surgeons operate through a few small incisions instead of a large open incision - similar to traditional laparoscopy.
 The da Vinci System features a magnified 3D high-definition vision system and special wristed instruments that bend and rotate far greater than the human wrist.
 As a result, da Vinci enables your surgeon to operate with enhanced vision, precision, dexterity and control.

 As a result of da Vinci technology, da Vinci Endometriosis Resection offers the following potential benefits, which are similar to those offered by traditional laparoscopy:

 - Low conversion rate to open surgery1